Man at the Crossroads: Removal

 The concealment of Man at the Crossroads was itself controversial.
 The artist John Sloan, the writer Lewis Mumford, and the photographer Alfred Stieglitz all showed support toward Rivera's position, while the Communist Party was stuck between endorsing a former member or his wealthy patron.
 The painter Edwin Blashfield supported Rivera's dismissal because the premise of Man at the Crossroads was contrary to the U.S. government.
 In May 1933, Rockefeller Center Inc. announced that the mural would "remain hidden for an indefinite time".
 Within days of the stop-work order, artists' groups had drawn up manifestos to demand that Rivera be able to complete his mural.

 In December 1933, Rockefeller Center developer John R. Todd proposed that Man at the Crossroads be moved to MoMA, and suggested that Rivera could be re-hired to finish the mural.
 Rockefeller Center Inc. agreed to this proposal, but it was never carried out because the Rockefeller Center's management had not permitted Rivera's team to lay the plaster onto a specially built metal substructure which had been developed by Rivera and his principal assistant Clifford Wight so that Rivera's frescoes could be removed from the buildings they decorated if necessary.
 The mural remained covered until February 1934, when workmen peeled the mural off the wall.
 Rivera said that the mural's destruction "will advance the cause of the labor revolution", while Rockefeller Center Inc. simply issued a two-sentence press release saying that the walls had been replastered, resulting in the mural's demolition.

+Reactions

 The destruction caused widespread controversy, with many artists vowing to boycott any future exhibitions or commissions at Rockefeller Center.
 Ralph Stackpole and Bernard Zakheim created paintings in which figures held up newspapers with headlines alluding to the Man at the Crossroads controversy.
 The communist New Workers School in Manhattan was one of the entities who protested the destruction of Man at the Crossroads.
 Its leader Bertram Wolfe was one of Rivera's associates and would later become his biographer.
 Rivera painted 21 frescoes and gave them to the school as a gift for their protests.
 The protests largely stopped when Robertson released Rivera's previous correspondence about preferring the mural's destruction.